Modes and Pentachord.

-Modes are named after the ancient Greek modes. originally there were four of them.
+Modes are named after the ancient Greek modes.
+Originally there were four of them.
 D mode, E mode, F mode, and G mode.
-They have been used until the 18th century in church music and Gregorian music.
-D mode was the main mode and was called the mode of god.
-Now, from the middle aged, there are seven of them, one for each note of a scale.
+They have been used until the 18th century in Church music and Gregorian music.
+D mode was the main one and was called the mode of god.
+Now, there are seven of them, one for each note of a scale.
 The first note of a scale, called Tonic, gives not only the name of the scale but also the type of mode involved, while the intervals between the notes determine the type of scale, major, minor, diminished.

 Now, the function of the chords is also important to mention.
-In C major, G is the dominant chord, so one has to be careful when playing in C. Effectively, G but most of all G7, has the Triton and in my view, G mixolydian fits well when playing a G7 chord.
+In C major, G is the dominant chord, thus one has to be careful when playing in C. Effectively, G but most of all G7, which has the Triton and G mixolydian fits well when playing a G7 chord.